 Recover Para-xylene from mixed Xylenes

 The UOP Parex™ process is an effective separation method for the recovery of para-xylene from mixed xylenes offering proven high product purity, high product recovery, high on-stream efficiency, and extended adsorbent life.
-Since commercializing the technology in 1971, UOP has licensed 88 Parex units around the world ranging in size from 21,000 MTA to 1,600,000 MTA of para-xylene production.
+Since commercializing the technology in 1971, UOP has licensed more than 100 Parex units around the world ranging in size from 21,000 MTA to 1,600,000 MTA of para-xylene production.

 Unlike conventional batch chromatography, the Parex process utilizes a technique known as simulating-moving-bed separation.
 The process simulates a moving bed of adsorbent with a continuous counter-current flow of the liquid feed.
 Feed and products enter and leave the adsorbent bed continuously at nearly constant compositions.

-Our latest efforts in adsorbent innovation introduced the ADS-37 and ADS-40 adsorbents, which offer the highest Parex capacity and lowest pressure drop available to date from our portfolio.
+Our latest efforts in adsorbent innovation introduced the ADS-47 adsorbent, which offer the highest Parex capacity and lowest pressure drop available to date from our portfolio.

 The Parex process, which facilitates efficient downstream para-xylene conversion to terephthalic acid and ultimately polyester fiber, films, and resin, offers: